masc-ucsc/docs/docs/pyrope/10-internals.md

 ### Register Reference

-Register reference can create a dependence update between files, but this is not a source of non-determinism because only one file can perform updates for the register `din` pin, and all the updated register can only read the register `q` pin.
+Register reference (`regfef`) can create a dependence update between files, but this is not a source of non-determinism because only one file can perform updates for the register `din` pin, and all the updated register can only read the register `q` pin.